syntaxtree/SyntaxTree.FastSpring.Api/README.md

-## SyntaxTree.FastSpring
+## SyntaxTree.FastSpring.Api

-SyntaxTree.FastSpring is a C# library to query the [FastSpring](http://www.fastspring/) REST API.
+SyntaxTree.FastSpring.Api is a C# library to query the [FastSpring](http://www.fastspring/) REST API.

 It works on .NET 3.5, .NET 4.0 and .NET 4.5.